Creative Metal Gates, Railings, Balustrades, Garden Sculpture ...

 This contemporary metal balustrade for a Juliet balcony was designed to meet building regulations re the "100mm gap".
 However, unlike a row of regimented upright bars, the balustrade still has an element of creativity to it.

 The brief for the design of this gate and its side panel was to avoid any straight lines and that the meeting of the two halves should blend seamlessly into the design.
 The commission also had to reflect the wild beauty of its Hebridean setting.

-We have an affinity towards designs using movement and flow.
-Sweeping curvilinear lines are our specialty, as these bespoke, stylish and contemporary metal railings demonstrate.
+David has an affinity towards designs using movement and flow.
+Sweeping curvilinear lines are a specialty, as these bespoke, stylish and contemporary metal railings demonstrate.
 They were commissioned for a villa in the French Riviera and their design uses breaking waves for its inspiration.
 As with many of our commissions, the railings are designed without a surrounding rectangular metal frame.

 This galvanised steel tree sculpture was commissioned for the side of Affleck's Palace; a shopping arcade in Manchester with an eclectic mix of small independent stalls and boutiques aimed at the student market.
 The spreading growth of the tree suggests youthful and inquisitive exploration.

 These design of these metal stair railings was inspired by the flowing and expressive lines used in metalwork from the Art Nouveau period.
 However, setting the curves against the lattice work of straight lines gives the design a modern twist and helps to emphasise the flow of the curves.